zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_pools.rst

           This specifies a unique name for the memory pool.

    *min_block_size*
-          This specifies the minimimum memory block size in bytes.
+          This specifies the minimum memory block size in bytes.
           It should be a multiple of the processor's word size.

    *max_block_size*